synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/08-server-side-rendering/README.md

 # 08-server-side-rendering

-This example demostrates how to evolve our frontend only app and add server side rendering.
+This example demonstrates how to evolve our frontend only app and add server side rendering.

 ## Dependencies